Skip to content

 DIFFERENCES WITH MAGISK

-APatch's BusyBox is now a binary compiled directly from the Magisk project.
+APatch's BusyBox is now using the binary file compiled directly from the Magisk project.
 Thanks to Magisk!
-So you don't have to worry about compatibility of BusyBox scripts with Magisk and APatch scripts, because they are exactly the same!
+Therefore, you don't need to worry about compatibility issues between BusyBox scripts in Magisk and APatch, as they're exactly the same!

 APM Modules

-The APatch module is a folder inside /data/adb/modules with the following structure:
+A APatch module is a folder placed in /data/adb/modules with the structure below:

 txt